TEAMMATES/teammates-ops/technical-reports/Performance-Testing.md

     * Each test configures the test plan, similar to how it is done in the GUI.
 We also considered using a Builder pattern, but it didn’t make complete sense to do so (since we can’t say for sure what the components of the class are, and what order they should be in).
 Instead, we have created abstractions and default configurations which make it easier to create new tests.

 * Determine the failure threshold criteria and display the summarised results for that endpoint.

+* Delete the entities and data files created.

 A more detailed overview of the tasks performed can be seen in the [Continuous Profiling Project page](https://github.com/teammates/teammates/projects/7).